-Rules Count Comments Workload A \rightarrow Workload B on TCP/443 2 Both workloads reported the flow and this rule is executed by both of them.
-Workload A \rightarrow Any IP List 1 Only workload A executes this rule.
-Some IP List Covering $A \to B$ 1 Only workload B executes this rule.
+Rules Count Comments Workload A → Workload B on TCP/443 2 Both workloads reported the flow and this rule is executed by both of them.
+Workload A → Any IP List 1 Only workload A executes this rule.
+Some IP List Covering $A \rightarrow B$ 1 Only workload B executes this rule.